Aging changes in sleep

 The sleep cycle is repeated several times during the night.

-Total sleep time remains the same or is slightly decreased (6.5 to 7 hours per night).
+Total sleep time stays the same or is slightly decreased (6.5 to 7 hours per night).
 It may be harder to fall asleep and you may spend more total time in bed.
-The transition between being asleep and awake is often abrupt, giving older people the feeling of being more of a "light sleeper" than when they were younger.
+The transition between sleep and waking up is often abrupt, which makes older people feel like they are a lighter sleeper than when they were younger.

 EFFECT OF CHANGES

-- Insomnia is one of the more common sleep problems in the elderly.
+- Insomnia is one of the more common sleep problems in older people.

-- Sleep apnea, where the breathing stops for a time during sleep, can cause severe problems.
+- Sleep apnea , where breathing stops for a time during sleep, can cause severe problems.

-The elderly respond differently to medications than do younger adults.
-Itis very important to talk with a health care provider before taking sleep medications.
-Avoid sleep medications, if possible.
-However, antidepressant medications can be very helpful if depression affects your sleeping.
-Some antidepressants do not cause the same side effects that occur with sleep medications.
+Older people respond differently to medicines than do younger adults.
+It is very important to talk with a provider before taking sleep medicines.
+Avoid sleep medicines, if possible.
+However, antidepressant medicines can be very helpful if depression affects your sleep.
+Some antidepressants do not cause the same side effects as sleep medicines.

-Sometimes, a mild antihistamine works better than an actual sleeping pill for relieving short-term insomnia.
-However, most health experts do not recommend these types of medicines for the elderly.
+Sometimes, a mild antihistamine works better than a sleeping pill for relieving short-term insomnia.
+However, most health experts do not recommend these types of medicines for older people.

-Sleeping medications (such as benzodiazepines) should be used only as recommended, and only for a short time.
-Some can lead to dependence (needing to take the drug to function) or addiction (compulsive use despite adverse consequences).
-Some of these drugs build up in your body, and toxic effects can develop if you take them for a long time.
-Confusion, delirium, falls, and other side effects can develop.
+Use sleep medicines (such as benzodiazepines) only as recommended, and only for a short time.
+Some of these medicines can lead to dependence (needing to take the drug to function) or addiction (compulsive use despite adverse consequences).
+Some of these drugs build up in your body.
+You can develop toxic effects such as confusion, delirium , and falls if you take them for a long time.

 You can take measures to help you sleep: